-any city, town, village, summer village, or specialized municipality located in Alberta; and
+any city, town, village, summer village, or specialized municipality located in Alberta;

-upon Board approval, any successor municipality of a Regular Member referred to in subsection i. above, including any municipal district or county if the municipal district or county is the successor municipality thereof;
+upon Board approval, any successor municipality of a Regular Member referred to in subsection i. above, including any municipal district or county if the municipal district or county is the successor municipality thereof; and

+upon Board approval, any applying improvement district or Special Area located in Alberta;

 ASSOCIATE MEMBERSHIP, such members being referred to as “Associate Members”, which shall be available to:

-any municipality other than a municipality referred to in clause 4.02(a)i.;
+any municipality other than a municipality referred to in clause 4.02a.i.;

 any organization wholly owned by one or more municipalities that are eligible to be Regular Members or Associate Members, any municipally-related non-profit organization or special purpose board or commission;

 any municipally-related non-profit organization or special purpose board or commission that provides a reciprocal membership that has been approved by the Board; and

-any other local authority or related non-profit organization incorporated pursuant to provincial legislation;
+any other local authority or related non-profit organization located in or outside Alberta;

 AFFILIATE MEMBERSHIP, such members being referred to as “Affiliate Members”, which shall be available to any company, organization or individual, in or outside of the Province of Alberta.